clarkkozak/Notes/ultimate-redux/README.md

   Should we always favor immutability?

-- All appraoches has pros and cons
+- All approaches has pros and cons

 Cons